Insomniac Games: Spyro the Dragon (1996–2000)

 The studio was asked to develop the third installment in the Spyro the Dragon series upon the release of Ripto's Rage!.
 To make the game more varied than its predecessors, the team introduced more special moves for Spyro the Dragon and more playable characters.
 The dragon's personality was made more approachable for players.
 The company struggled to create new ideas for the sequel.
 During the game's development, the team expanded to about 20 to 25 people.
 Brian Allgeier, who would later become Insomniac's games' director, joined the studio at that time.
 Spyro: Year of the Dragon was released worldwide in late 2000.
 After releasing three games in three years, the team decided to move on for a new project that had new original characters.
 Year of the Dragon is the last Insomniac Games-developed Spyro game.
-Universal retains the intellectual property rights to the Spyro series.
 This was the end of Insomniac Games' partnership with Universal as the team at Insomniac started to work directly to develop games for the PlayStation consoles.